p0mvn/swaprouter-workshop/README.md

 1. `instantiate`

-When contract's code is already uploaded to the chain.
-It needs to be instantiated to initialize state.
+Once the contract's code is uploaded to the chain, it needs to be instantiated to initialize state.
 This entypoint takes a respective `InstantiateMsg` and executes it.
 It is the first message that is run for the contract, and it can only be run once.

 2. `execute`